Chapter 1 - The Beginning

 Staring at Macforth as he put the goods on the counter, I couldn't help but wonder.
 Ever since the day I transferred here he never failed to make me feel outcast.
 He always gives me those intimidating stares, the cold treatment and the one-liner responses, sometimes none at all.
 I don't understand why he treats me like this, that's why I had extended my ways to understand.
 But as I'd come to wrap up how the things will end today, I had to admit it really won't be easy.

 I reached for the longevity bracelet in my bag, thinking this is the right time to give it to him, to break the ice and save the day.
-But to my utter surprise some guy was not being careful, sending me to the floor with him.
-The impact was loud, I winced at the additional pain he brought to one of my arms.
+But to my utter surprise someone's not being careful.

 "Watch where you're going."
-Macforth has gripped the guy's collar but I was certain he wouldn't hurt him.
-Even though his eyes were staring down at him and his face was impassive, he was never violent.
+Macforth had his hands gripping on the guy's collar, but I was certain he wouldn't hurt him.
+Even though his eyes were staring down at him and his face was impassive, Macforth was never violent.

-"I'm sorry."
-The guy uttered again and Macforth let him go.
-I crawled a little to reach the longevity bracelet on the floor.
+"I'm really sorry."
+I heard him say as I crawled a little to reach the longevity bracelet on the floor.

 "Walk faster."
 He said, impatient.

 I kept my pace behind him.
 Afraid to walk too close to irritate him, and too far to get lost.
 We stop just right before the exit of the mall, his back still facing me.